Martin Balsam

 Martin Henry Balsam (November 4, 1919 – February 13, 1996) was an American actor.
 He had a prolific career in character roles in film, in theatre, and on television.
 An early member of the Actors Studio, he began his career on the New York stage, winning a Tony Award for Best Actor in a Play for Robert Anderson's You Know I Can't Hear You When the Water's Running (1968).
 He won the Academy Award for Best Supporting Actor for his performance in A Thousand Clowns (1965).

 His other notable film roles include Juror #1 in 12 Angry Men (1957), private detective Milton Arbogast in Psycho (1960), Hollywood agent O.J.
-Berman in Breakfast at Tiffany's (1961), Bernard B. Norman in The Carpetbaggers (1964), Lieutenant Commander Chester Potter, the ship doctor, in The Bedford Incident (1965), Colonel Cathcart in Catch-22 (1970), Admiral Husband E. Kimmel in Tora!
+Berman in Breakfast at Tiffany's (1961), Bernard B. Norman in The Carpetbaggers (1964), the ship doctor Lieutenant Commander Chester Potter in The Bedford Incident (1965), Colonel Cathcart in Catch-22 (1970), Admiral Husband E. Kimmel in Tora!
 Tora!
 Tora!
 (1970), Mr. Green in The Taking of Pelham One Two Three (1974), Signor Bianchi in Murder on the Orient Express (1974), and Howard Simons in All the President's Men (1976).
-He had a recurring role as Dr. Milton Orloff on the television drama Dr. Kildare (1963–66), and Murray Klein on the sitcom Archie Bunker's Place (1979–83).
+He had recurring television roles as Dr. Milton Orloff on the medical drama Dr. Kildare (1963–66) and as Murray Klein on the sitcom Archie Bunker's Place (1979–83).

-In addition to his Oscar and Tony Awards, Balsam was also a BAFTA Award, Golden Globe Award, and Emmy Award nominee.
-With Joyce Van Patten, he was the father of actress Talia Balsam.
+In addition to his Oscar and Tony Awards, Balsam was a BAFTA Award, Golden Globe Award, and Emmy Award nominee.
+He and wife Joyce Van Patten are the parents of actress Talia Balsam.

 Early life and education

-Martin Henry Balsam was born November 4, 1919, in the Bronx borough of New York City, to Russian Jewish parents, Lillian (née Weinstein) and Alberto Balsam, who was a manufacturer of shampoo.
-He attended DeWitt Clinton High School, where he participated in the drama club.
+Martin Henry Balsam was born on November 4, 1919, in the Bronx borough of New York City to Russian Jewish parents Lillian (née Weinstein) and Alberto Balsam, who was a manufacturer of shampoo.
+He attended DeWitt Clinton High School where he participated in the drama club.
 He studied at the Dramatic Workshop of The New School in New York with the German director Erwin Piscator and then served in the United States Army Air Forces from 1941 to 1945 during World War II, achieving the rank of Sergeant.
 He served as a sergeant radio operator in a B-24 in the China-Burma-India Theater of Operations.